rafael-santiago/tulip/doc/MANUAL.md

 So a note can be depicted as: ``<string-number><fret-number>``.
 These notes should be separated by a single ``dash``.
 Piece of cake, right?

 However in the fret number case we have some particularities.
-Some people when hits the 10th fret just numbered it as ``10`` and others numbered it as ``00``, fret number eleven as ``01``, fiften as ``05`` and so on.
+Some people when hit the 10th fret just numbered it as ``10`` and others numbered it as ``00``, fret number eleven as ``01``, fiften as ``05`` and so on.
 I use this second one and as an effect this is what ``Tulip`` implements.